St4NNi/jam-rs/README.md

 cargo install jam-rs
 ```

-If you want the bleeding edge development release you can install via git:
+If you want the bleeding edge development release you can install it via git:

 ```bash
 cargo install --git https://github.com/St4NNi/jam-rs